The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Duplin County?

-Duplin County, North Carolina has 5 public high schools, along with 0 middle schools and 8 elementary schools.
+Duplin County, North Carolina has 5 public high schools, serving approximately 3,168 students.

 What is the largest school district in Duplin County?